SoC Optimization

 How do you optimize SoCs or CPUs for tasks?

 Simple.
 Manufacturers should build SoCs in a way that is easy to program software for.
-Software developers should make sure that the software is built in such a way to take full advantage of the CPUs strengths.
+Software developers usually make sure that software is built in such a way as to take full advantage of the CPU’s strengths.

 This is where Apple and Qualcomm tend to excel a lot.